 Harborview Medical Center offers a number of clinical educational opportunities for health-care professionals.
-For more information on 2012 classes, download our education brochure Fall 2012 (PDF) or Winter 2013 (PDF) or call 206.744.6396.
+For more information on our 2013 classes, download our education brochure Fall 2013 or call 206.744.6396.
 CEUs listed are estimates only.

 To register please complete entire form and mail or fax with payment to:

 UW Budget Number (For UW employees)

 Check (payable to Harborview Medical Center Clinical Education)

 We will refund in full if requested before three days before the event date.
 We will not offer refunds after events.

 Advanced ICU Day - $150 - 7 CEUs